-- Either add the salt and water and simply shake to dissolve, OR ensure success by heating ½ cup of water and dissolving the salt into it.
+- Either add the salt (Use the code kitchenstewardship for 15% off of your first purchase) and water and simply shake to dissolve, OR ensure success by heating 1/2 cup of water and dissolving the salt into it.
 Once cooled to body temp or below, pour the water into the jar and add more to cover all the peppers completely.

 - Put a lid on the jar and ferment in a dark place (cupboard is fine) for 2 weeks.
 I usually set a calendar reminder so I don’t forget to get it out.
 (You can use an airlock, see below, or just a regular lid.)

 - After 2 weeks, pour the contents of the jar into a blender and puree into a smooth sauce.
 Store in the jar in the refrigerator for up to a year.
 (I don’t recommend using two-part canning lids with a ring, because they’ll corrode with this recipe.
 Use a plastic lid.)

 Recipe adapted from Frugally Sustainable.

 The fermented version is less of a favorite although still delicious, especially in recipes instead of just poured on top.
 See that nifty air-lock on top of the jar in the photo on the right?
 That helps your ferments stay safe and mold-free.
 It’s possible to make a ferment without any special equipment at all – and if you’re interested in fermented foods you totally have to check out my friend Wardee’s incredible class – but to make this recipe without worry you can get an air-lock kit that fit regular mason jars.

 The one in the picture is not in business anymore, but some on Amazon look very similar, like this one and this one.
 This set also would do the trick.

 My husband seriously puts this hot sauce on everything: